In this article:

 Cranberry juice contains concentrated amounts of proanthocyanidins (PACs), a class of polyphenolic compounds that may prevent the infection-causing bacteria from adhering to the urethral opening.

-Fermented foods like greek yogurt, suerkraut, cheese, kimchi, kefir are loaded with probiotics, but you can also take it in supplement form if you fail to get your required dose through dietary sources alone.
+Fermented foods such as Greek yogurt, sauerkraut, cheese, kimchi, and kefir are loaded with probiotics, but you can also take probiotics in supplement form.

 As is the case with any other supplement, you must consult your doctor about the proper dosage before starting.